Harold and Mickey Smith Jewish Academy

 Equity vision

 The diversity of the Jewish people is one of its greatest strengths.
-Heilicher strives to support every family’s Jewish journey & encourages open conversation about what it means to be Jewish in the 21st century.
-Heilicher’s learning community is enriched by its BIPOC, interfaith, unaffiliated, single-parent, & LGBTQ families.
-Heilicher’s goal is to build an inclusive community in which all are welcomed, valued, respected, heard, & included.
+Smith strives to support every family’s Jewish journey & encourages open conversation about what it means to be Jewish in the 21st century.
+Smith’s learning community is enriched by its BIPOC, interfaith, unaffiliated, single-parent, & LGBTQ families.
+Smith’s goal is an inclusive community in which all are welcomed, valued, respected, heard, & included.